devrabiul/All_Setup_Doc/laravel_module.md

 ```

 ### Autoloading
-By default the module classes are not loaded automatically.
+By default, the module classes are not loaded automatically.
 You can autoload your modules using psr-4.
 For example :

 ```bash
 {